Mercedes-Benz 300 SL: 300 SLS

 A special 300 SLS (Super Light Special) version of the 300 SL roadster was created for the Mercedes-Benz US racing team to compete on the Sports Car Club of America (SCCA) national circuit in 1957.
-After the 300 SL coupe dominated the D Production class en route to titles in 1955 and 1956, the rules were changed to make the class more competitive by enlarging the maximum engine size from three to 3.5 liters.
-Rather than radically modifying its engine size (on the cusp of releasing the company's new 300 SL roadster, replacing the coupe), Mercedes-Benz created two roadsters to campaign on the D Modified class SCAA circuit.
+After the 300 SL coupé dominated the D Production class en route to titles in 1955 and 1956, the rules were changed to make the class more competitive by enlarging the maximum engine size from 3 to 3.5 liters.
+Rather than radically modifying its engine size (on the cusp of releasing the company's new 300 SL roadster, replacing the coupé), Mercedes-Benz created two roadsters to campaign on the D Modified class SCAA circuit.
 They featured a solid cover over the passenger seat, a low-profile racing screen in place of a full-width and -height windscreen, a driver's seat roll bar, a custom cowl with engine air intake, and no front and rear bumpers.
 These and other modifications lowered vehicle weight from 1420 kg to 1040 kg.
 Engine output was increased 20 hp, to 235 hp.
 Team driver Paul O'Shea again won the title for the company.

 Overview

-The 300 SL has a tubular frame on a steel chassis, with a steel body attached to the frame.
-To reduce weight, its bonnet, doors, dashboard, and boot lid are aluminum.
+The 300 SL has a steel tubular frame chassis, with a steel body combined with an aluminum bonnet, doors, dashboard, and boot lid to further reduce weight.
 An additional 80 kg could be eliminated with an expensive all-aluminum body, but only 29 were made.
 Depending on the rear axle ratio, fuel consumption was 17 liters per 100 km (14 miles per US gallon; 17 miles per imperial gallon).

 Interior

 Three checkered-pattern seat fabrics were standard: grey and green, grey and blue, and cream and red.
 Most customers opted for leather upholstery, which became standard on the roadster.
-With upward-opening doors, the coupe has an unusually-high sill; entering and exiting the car is problematic.
+With upward-opening doors, the coupé has an unusually-high sill; entering and exiting the car is problematic.
 The steering wheel pivots on its hub 90 degrees away from the dashboard to facilitate entry.
-Storage space for luggage is behind the seats in the coupe; the boot only holds a spare wheel and fuel tank.
+Storage space for luggage is behind the seats in the coupé; the boot only holds a spare wheel and fuel tank.
 The roadster was available with two custom-fitted leather suitcases for the larger boot.
-The coupe's windows are fixed and roll down in the roadster.
+The coupé's windows are fixed and roll down in the roadster.